 These are all important things to define early, as they will serve as the guidepost for the overall flavor you want your brand to incorporate.

-Your logo is the most essential element in your guide and an important element in brand identity design.
+Your logo is an essential element in your guide and an important element in brand identity design.

 A logo represents the aesthetic of your nonprofit’s brand identity, is the first thing people notice, and the piece that they remember later.
 A logo should be consistent everywhere it’s used.